SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/native-payments.md

 You need to listen to some state updates from the Native Payment session, updating your UI and informing the user according to the events.
 You do this by observing the `NativePayment.nativePaymentState` LiveData.
-In the following example, we implement the five payment states.
+In the following example, we implement the five base payment states.
 Note that the actions to perform in these callbacks are completely dependent on the checkout user experience of your application.

 ```kotlin
 PaymentSession.paymentSessionState.observe(viewLifecycleOwner) { paymentState ->